alextbradley/alextbradley.github.io/_pages/research.md

 * [Asymptotic Analysis of Subglacial Plumes in Stratified Environment](hhttps://royalsocietypublishing.org/doi/10.1098/rspa.2021.0846), **A. T. Bradley**, C. R. Williams, A. Jenkins, R. Arthern

 ### ...to large scales
-We can use Bayesian calibration methods to refine predictions of future Antarctic ice sheet loss.
-In my current project, I am to quantify the impact of the El-Niño Southern Oscillation on the past and future rate of ice loss from West Antarctica.
+Bayesian calibration methods can be used to refine predictions of future Antarctic ice sheet loss.
+Currently, I am applying such methods to help to quantify the impact of the El-Niño Southern Oscillation on the past and future rate of ice loss from West Antarctica.

 #### Publications
 * WAVI.jl: Ice Sheet Modelling in Julia, _in prep_, **A. T. Bradley**, R. J. Arthern, D. T. Bett, C. R. Williams, J. Byrne

 ## Cryosphere Attribution
 Attribution science seeks to describe, quantitatively, the effect of climate change on weather events.
 Given the long timescales involved, ice sheet evolution can also be considered a "weather event".
-Despite its ubiquity in images of climate change, there has been no formal attribution of changes to the Antarctic or Greenland ice sheets to climate change.
+However, despite its ubiquity in images of climate change, there has been no formal attribution of changes to the Antarctic or Greenland ice sheets to climate change.

 #### Publications
 * A Bayesian Framework for Quantifying the role of Anthropogenic Climate Change in Antarctic Retreat, _in prep_